EonTAS/Backend-Dev/README.md

 - Want to be able to delete my own account

+- Want to be able to log in to my account at a later time

+- Want to be able to log out of my account

 As an Admin:

 - Want to be able to add items to the store that can be bought